 Be very precise in personalizing your emails and messages.
 You may consider addressing your customers with their names, but that’s where your competitors would stop.
 You need to be a step ahead.

 Along with the name, try talking in brief about their history with you.
 Talk about their last purchase and what relevant they can look for in relation to it.
-Tell them what’s coming next in your store that’s going to be of their interests.
+Tell them what’s coming next in your store that’s going to be of their interest.

 What Are The Types Of Customer Segmentation?